finnstra/macsetup/README.md

 ### What's with the weird 'su' commands?
 It's the same issue as previously stated.
 Homebrew commands shouldn't be run in root.
 If you know a better way of doing this, let me know.

+**This script is intended to run on a 'fresh' install of macOS.
+It's probably not a good idea to run this on your production computer.
+Make sure you backup your files and configurations before running this.**